 Unfortunately, the answer is no. Ignorance is no excuse under the law, or in taxes.
 Working with an accountant right from the start will ensure that you don’t make mistakes – or omissions – that the tax authorities punish you for.

 All of this is just a small sampling of what an accountant for new business can do for you.
-As you grow, when you work with pearl Lemon Accountants you’ll be working with people who do accounting for businesses of all sizes, so they will be able to help you every step of the way as your business gets bigger and your finances get more complex.
+As you grow, when you work with pearl Lemon Accountants for small business you’ll be working with people who do accounting for businesses of all sizes, so they will be able to help you every step of the way as your business gets bigger and your finances get more complex.

 Let’s Talk Accountancy.